Skip to main contentAccessibility Statement

 Statement of Community Involvement

-4.1 A Draft North Northamptonshire Statement of Community Involvement (SCI) was presented to the Planning Policy Executive Advisory Panel on 21 October 2021.
-At this meeting, Members made comment on the draft document, and endorsed it for public consultation.
-The SCI will be the first to be adopted by North Northamptonshire Council.
-The intention is that it set out the programme of community engagement in the preparation of local planning documents, minerals and waste matters and in considering planning applications for the area.
-It sets out how the community can become involved in influencing Local Plans and planning applications ranging from minor development proposals such as house extensions, to major housing, employment and retail schemes, and to minerals and waste plans and applications.
+4.1 The North Northamptonshire Statement of Community Involvement (SCI), adopted on 28 July 2022 was the first to be adopted by North Northamptonshire Council.
+It sets out the programme of community engagement in the preparation of local planning documents, minerals and waste matters and in considering planning applications for the area.
+It also sets out how the community can become involved in influencing Local Plans and planning applications ranging from minor development proposals such as house extensions, to major housing, employment and retail schemes, and to minerals and waste plans and applications.

 Community Infrastructure Levy and Planning Obligations

 4.2 The Community Infrastructure Levy (CIL) is a standard pre-set charge which local planning authorities are empowered, but not required, to charge on all new developments over a minimum size.
 However, planning obligations through S106 Agreements remain a key means for ensuring that developments pay for infrastructure to make a development proposal acceptable in planning terms.
 None of the previous sovereign authorities prepared a CIL levy for their areas.
 The Government has resolved to remove pooling restrictions previously imposed limiting 5 planning obligations towards a single piece of infrastructure.
-Further guidance on these topic areas was published by the Government on 2 September 2019, and further reforms to CIL are under review by Central Government.
-The Council will continue to monitor the situation before determining any further actions necessary.
+Further guidance on these topic areas was published by the Government on 2 September 2019, and further reforms to CIL through an Infrastructure Levy were consulted on between March and June 2023.
+The Council will continue to monitor the situation regarding implementation of the Infrastructure Levy before determining any further actions necessary.

 Supplementary Planning Documents

 4.3 Supplementary Planning Documents are not required to be identified in the Local Development Scheme.
-It is however worth noting that Supplementary Planning Documents have been adopted on an areawide basis, largely by the former sovereign authorities.
+It is however worth noting that a number of Supplementary Planning Documents have been adopted on a former area-wide basis, largely by the former sovereign authorities.

 North Northamptonshire Council Monitoring Report